TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-dhw-changes.md

 # Eco Mode

 The most efficient way of heating water with a heat pump is to go slowly and stop at the lowest temperature you can.
-Vaillant heat pumps have an Eco mode that limits the heat pump's compressor to operate in it's most efficient range.
-This is perfect if you have a large cylinder and can heat all the water you need each day overnight.
+Vaillant heat pumps have an Eco mode that limits the heat pump's compressor to operate in its most efficient range.
+This is perfect if you have a large cylinder and can heat all the water you need overnight.

 The constraints are different with a NanoStore.
 The one we have holds just enough heat for a quick shower.
 For a long shower you rely on the heat pump running at full power in "combi" mode.
 Eco mode is a global setting.
 There's no convenient way to turn it on for overnight DHW runs and off during the day.